aptech/docs/docs/CR-setvars.rst

 ----------------
 .. function:: setvars(dataset)

     :param dataset: the name of the GAUSS data set.
 Do not use a file extension.
     :type dataset: string

     :returns: nvec (*Nx1 character vector*), containing the variable names defined in the data set.

 Remarks
 -------

-setvars is designed to be used interactively.
+:func:`setvars` is designed to be used interactively.

 Examples
 ----------------